 Basic Research

-Our basic research is conducted in the broad field of human physiology with the main focus on the brain and mind.
+Our fundamental research is conducted in the broad field of human neuro-psycho-physiology with the main focus on the brain and mind.
 Brain and mind research being a multidisciplinary and integral area is central in many biological and medical studies.

 qEEG is an exceptional tool for studying the neurocognitive processes underlying human behavior, cognition and consciousness because: